madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 With a p value of 0.4949, we failed to reject the null hypothesis and concluded that there is not a significant difference between the distribution of MMSE scores in the two groups.

-# Permutations and Randomized Combinations
+2. Permutations and Randomized Combinations

-To continue my analysis on the Alzheimer's Disease data, permutations and combination methods help to assess the difference in Mini-Mental State Examination (MMSE) scores between participants with and without a family history of Alzheimer's.
+To continue the analysis on the Alzheimer's Disease data, permutations and combination methods help to assess the difference in Mini-Mental State Examination (MMSE) scores between participants with and without a family history of Alzheimer's.
 A key reason why these methods are included is that permutation tests are not bound to any assumptions on the distribution of the data, and as previously noted, the data used in this analysis is not normally distributed.
 The goal is to explore how unusual the observed statistic acquired from the Mann-Whitney test is by testing if it occurred via random chance.

-Given that the sample size of my data is relatively large (`r n` participants) using the traditional permutations and combinations formulas would be ineffective in R, because the values derived would be extremely high (R classifies them as `Inf`).
+Given that the sample size of my data is relatively large (2,149 participants) using the traditional permutations and combinations formulas would be ineffective in R, because the values derived would be extremely high (R classifies them as `Inf`).
 Due to this constraint, we drew samples to approximate the distribution of differences that could be expected under the null hypothesis.

 $H_0: \mu_{Family History} = \mu_{NoFamilyHistory}$

-There is no significant difference in MMSE scores between individuals with a family history of Alzheimer's and those without
+*"There is no significant difference in MMSE scores between individuals with a family history of Alzheimer's and those without."*

 $H_A: \mu_{Family History}\ne \mu_{NoFamilyHistory}$

-There is a significant difference in MMSE scores between individuals with a family history of Alzheimer's and those without
+*"There is a significant difference in MMSE scores between individuals with a family history of Alzheimer's and those without."*

 ### Explanation of Techniques